french-cherian/french-cherian.github.io/usa.md

 <div class="indentsome" markdown="1">

 ##### nearby
-Hiking in the Nantahala national forest and Smoky mountain national park, including on the AT.
+Hiking in the Nantahala National Forest and Great Smoky Mountains National Park, including on the AT.
 Some of our favorite trails include
 - Trail one
 - Trail two